Ekiserrepe/stopme-hook/README.md

 ## Adding the backup account for first time

-When there is no previous backup account in our namespace, we create a Invoke transaction with our account as "Account".
+When there is no previous backup account in our namespace, we create a Invoke transaction with our Hook Account as "Account" and NO Destination Account.

 Hook Parameters and values will be:
 BACK
 backup_address

-In this example we are using 1E2D42546C8A5270D4E182FAE3D12186F2A32A7E that is the translation version of the address rskZVQvBEXAwsBTFsgEZMBfwnhC7oydSnp.
-You can visit https://transia-rnd.github.io/xrpl-hex-visualizer/ , insert the account and click on From Hex, you will see the xrpAddress will be the same as we added.
+In this example we are using 1E2D42546C8A5270D4E182FAE3D12186F2A32A7E that is the translated version of the address rskZVQvBEXAwsBTFsgEZMBfwnhC7oydSnp.
+You can visit https://transia-rnd.github.io/xrpl-hex-visualizer/ , Insert the account and click on From Hex, you will see the xrpAddress will be the same as we added.
 BACK string is HEX translated: 4241434B.
 (For https://builder.xahau.network/ IDE you don't need to translate Parameter Name)

     const prepared = {
       TransactionType: "Invoke",